ncoelle/loracle-maven-plugin/README.md

 Loracle generates a Notice file: NOTICE.txt and a list of relevant license files.
 These files are in generated-source/loracle/licenses/<arifact-name>.
-So this works for multimodule builds.
+So this works for multi module builds.

 ## older notes